Learn everything you need to know about how to apply for Google Grants in this guide.

 2. Agree to Google’s terms.

-This approval process is usually much faster than TechSoup’s, but it can still take a few days.
+This approval process is usually fast, but it can still take a few days.
 Make sure to check your email regularly to avoid missing your confirmation.

 4. Optimize Your Website for the Google Grant Application